When does the work begin?

 How many homes will you be building?

-Will there be apartment blocks?
+Is there going to be apartment blocks?

-Plans aren’t yet finalised, however in order to make the best use of the space, we’re looking at modern apartment buildings, as well as houses as part of the redevelopment.
+Within our proposals we’re looking at modern apartment buildings, as well as houses as part of the redevelopment.

-Will there be communal space?
+Is there going to be communal space?

-Will there be homes for older people?
+Is there going to be homes for older people?

 Have the plans been finalised?